Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency averages 119 trips across all routes, translating to about 75 weekly trips per individual stop.
+According to the 2021 Census, 15.1% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 119 trips per day across all routes, equating to approximately 75 weekly trips per individual stop.

 Frequently Asked Questions - Transport